aiidateam/aiida-website/docs/news/posts/2025-01-31-how-to-debug-async-in-aiida.md

      # The rest of your async code...
      loop.run_until_complete(some_coroutine())
      ```
-   - This can already provide insights into where the event loop might be getting stuck and we use it inside the plumpy event loop when the `debug` logging level is set.
+   - This can already provide insights into where the event loop might be getting stuck and we use it inside the plumpy event loop when the `DEBUG` logging level is set.

 3. **Tracers and Profilers**:
    - Tools such as [Yappi](https://github.com/sumerc/yappi) or [PyInstrument](https://github.com/joerick/pyinstrument) can sometimes give you an overview of where the code is spending time.